tiffany9056/IntelliCardiac/README.md

 ## Introduction
 IntelliCardiac is a full-stack medical imaging web platform designed for cardiac segmentation and disease classification using cine MRI.

-By combining a deep learning-based segmentation model with a two-stage classification pipeline, IntelliCardiac achieves a segmentation accuracy of 92.6%.
-The classification module—trained on features extracted from segmented heart structures—reaches 98% accuracy across five diagnostic categories.
+Combining a deep learning-based segmentation model with a two-step classification pipeline.
+The segmentation module gains an overall accuracy of 92.6%.
+The classification module, trained on characteristics taken from segmented heart structures, achieves 98% accuracy in five categories.

 These results outperform current state-of-the-art systems that integrate both segmentation and classification.
 Supporting real-time visualization, workflow integration, and AI-assisted diagnostics, IntelliCardiac shows strong promise as a scalable, accurate tool for clinical decision-making in cardiac imaging.